Skip to main content

 “So there.”
 Ajabdeh sighed.
 And picked up her phone.

 Pratap had just clicked the droplets of rain against his window.
-He smiled at the “Artistic” picture and decided to upload it on Instagram.
+He smiled at the “Artistic” picture and decided to upload it to Instagram.

 “Caption?”
 He thought and smiled.

 “What does the rain say to the earth?”
-Ajabdeh frowned at the unusual question that has popped up on her Whatsapp by the name of “Princy”
+Ajabdeh frowned at the unusual question that had popped up on her WhatsApp by the name of “Princy”

 “Your Wait is over!”
 She typed.
 Put a heart beside it.
 Frowned.
 And backspaced the heart before hitting send.